random, urandom - kernel random number source devices

 This file is read-only, and gives the size of the entropy pool in

-.
+bits.
 It contains the value 4096.

-This file contains the number of bits of entropy required for waking
+read_wakeup_thresholdThis file contains the number of bits of entropy required for waking

-up processes that sleep waiting for entropy from /dev/random
+up processes that sleep waiting for entropy from /dev/random.

 The default is 64.

-This file contains the number of bits of entropy below which we wake
+write_wakeup_thresholdThis file contains the number of bits of entropy below which we wake

 up processes that do a select(2) or

-poll(2) for write access to /dev/random
+poll(2) for write access to /dev/random.
+These

 values can be changed by writing to the files.

-These read-only files contain random strings like 6fd5a44b-35f4-4ad4-a9b9-6b9be13e1fe9.
+uuid and boot_idThese read-only files contain random strings like 6fd5a44b-35f4-4ad4-a9b9-6b9be13e1fe9.
 The former is generated afresh for each read, the latter was generated once.

 The following ioctl(2) requests are defined on file

-descriptors connected to either /dev/random
+descriptors connected to either /dev/random or

-.
+/dev/urandom.
 All requests performed will interact with the

-input entropy pool impacting both /dev/random
+input entropy pool impacting both /dev/random and

-.
+/dev/urandom.
 The CAP_SYS_ADMIN capability is

 required for all requests except RNDGETENTCNT.